PlayStation Vita: Shifting focus

 On September 20, 2018, Sony announced at Tokyo Game Show 2018 that the Vita would be discontinued in 2019, ending its hardware production.
 Production of new physical Vita games in Europe and America ceased by the end of Sony's 2018 fiscal year, which ended on March 31, 2019.
 At the time of the announcement, USgamer estimated that the Vita userbase had grown to approximately 16 million units.
 Production of Vita hardware officially ended on March 1, 2019.
 In March 2021, Sony announced that the Vita's online storefront would be closing on August 27, 2021, making it impossible to purchase digital games for the platform, though still allowing for the download of previously purchased games; this decision was later reversed following consumer backlash.

+On July 1, 2026, Sony announced that the PlayStation Vita's online store would be shutting down for good, citing incompatibility with "updated payment processing standards".
+The storefront is set to shut down in July 2027.